-Barbara Stanwyck is George Washington, Billy Wilder Defines Film Noir, Fred MacMurray Doesn’t Murder Husbands, and Edward G. Robinson Is NOT a Communist.
+Barbara Stanwyck is George Washington, Billy Wilder Defines Film Noir, Fred MacMurray Doesn’t Murder Husbands, & Edward G. Robinson Is Not a Communist.
+From 1944, it's Double Indemnity.

-If you missed Double Indemnity on TCM, it’s still available to watch on tcm.com.
-You can also rent or purchase the film here on Amazon [aff. link].
+You can rent or purchase Double Indemnity here on Amazon [aff. link].

 Phyllis Sets the Trap

-Neff is out on a house call when he meets the stunning Phyllis Dietrichson.
+Walter Neff is out on a house call when he meets the stunning Phyllis Dietrichson.
 Neff’s intention was to meet Mr. Dietrichson, and get him to renew an auto insurance policy.
-But Mr. Dietrichson is not home, and after one look at Phyllis and her gold ankle bracelet, Walter forgets about the insurance business.
-The two flirt for a bit, then Phyllis drops a bomb.
+But Mr. Dietrichson is not home.

 At first Walter is repulsed by the idea.
 But after a few more meetings with Phyllis, the game of outsmarting the insurance company begins to appeal to him.
-And plus, with her husband out of the way, Phyllis could be all his…
+And of course, with Mr. Dietrichson out of the way, Phyllis could be all his…

 Double Indemnity: The Perfect Murder

 So Walter works out the perfect murder: Phyllis will convince her husband to take a train alone to his college reunion.
-She’ll drive him to the station, with Walter hiding in the back seat.
-Phyllis will give Walter the signal, and Walter will strangle Dietrichson.
-Then Walter, disguised as Dietrichson, will board the train, make his way to the back platform, and jump off before the train has gone too far.
+She’ll drive him to the station while Walter hides in the back seat.
+When Phyllis gives Walter the signal, he’ll strangle Dietrichson.
+Then Walter, disguised as Dietrichson, will board the train, make his way to the back platform, and jump off before the train goes too far.

-Phyllis will meet him at the train tracks with Dietrichson’s body, which they will dump on the tracks to make it appear that he accidentally fell off the train.
+Phyllis will meet him at the train tracks with Dietrichson’s body, which they’ll dump on the tracks to make it appear that Dietrichson accidentally fell off the train.

 Keyes Gets Suspicious

 At first Walter is relieved when his buddy Barton Keyes, the insurance claim investigator, believes Pacific All Risk will just have to pay Phyllis.
-Walter and Phyllis begin to relax a little bit, beleiving they’ve pulled off the murder.
+Thinking they’re in the clear, Walter and Phyllis begin to relax a little bit.

-But then Keyes’ “little man”—his conscience—tells him that there’s something fishy about it all: Keyes concludes that Phyllis was in some way involved in her husband’s death, and it’s just a matter of finding her accomplice to put it all together.
+But then Keyes’ “little man”—his conscience—tells him that there’s something fishy about it all: Keyes concludes that Phyllis was in some way involved in her husband’s death.
+He’s now certain that it’s just a matter of finding her accomplice to put it all together.